daeseoklee/asym/README.md

 ## Current limitations

-* A *length dimension* cannot be introduced in an AnnotatedModule application.
+* A new *length dimension* cannot be introduced in an AnnotatedModule application.
 This means, for example, after applying a CNN layer that shrinks image width and height, data cannot be properly unbatched.
 (Since you don't know which part along the shrinked length dimension should be unpadded) This will be fixed soon.